 Spring shares may include: greens, peas, carrots, radishes, lettuce, strawberries, scallions, turnips, broccoli, cabbage, Swiss chard, beets, dill, cilantro, Bok Choi...

 Summer season shares may include: peppers, tomatoes, eggplant, beans, cucumbers, summer squash, melons, potatoes, onions, okra, basil...

 Fall season shares may include: tomatoes, peppers, winter squash, sweet potatoes, onions, radishes, turnips, cabbage, Chinese cabbage, greens, lettuce, broccoli, celery...

 You can get a general idea of when different vegetables are in season here.

-This year we are using a new system called "Farmigo" to help us better manage the CSA and online orders.
-We think it will allow us to provide better service to our members, and we think you'll like how easy it is to use.
+We use a system called "CSAware" to help us better manage the CSA and online orders.
 When you sign up, you will create a login and have your own password, which will allow you to use the online farm store, see your account history, and manage your account.